 Howdy!
-I am Clay, the creator and writer behind – Making the Days Count.
+I am Clay and the force behind – Making the Days Count.

-I was born in North Carolina and traveled to Alabama, and Texas collecting brothers along the way.
-My family settled in Sugar Land, Texas where my mom still lives and my brothers still live.
-Though, I got away, first to California then to the Midwest where I now live.
-We stay in touch, though we do not get to visit as often as I would like.
+I was born in North Carolina and traveled to Alabama, then Texas collecting brothers along the way.
+My mom and dad eventually settled in Sugar Land, Texas.
+My mom still lives in the house we grew up in.
+Every time I visit, I step back in time and I’m a little boy all over again.
+My two brothers still live close by and keep tabs on her.
+I moved away from home in ‘87, first to California, then back to north Texas for almost a year, and finally to the Midwest where I now live.
+I stay in touch with home, though I don’t visit as often as I would like, or probably should.

-My wife, Beth, and I met in the summer of ’84.
+My wife, B, and I met in the summer of ’84 when she was working in a shoe store across from the restaurant where I worked that summer.
 We have been married since moving to the Midwest in ‘91.
-We have two children – William and Olivia and we recently added, Ivy, a lively Brittany Spaniel who keeps us all on our toes.
+We have two children – W and O. W will be senior this fall and O will be in seventh grade – another year of living and working middle school kids.
+Then there is Ivy, a lively Brittany Spaniel who keeps us all on our toes and keeps us humble.

 “…ordinary events can be extraordinary opportunities to write.”